jls42/leapmultix/README.en.md

 - Immersive story with characters
 - Star and reward system

-### Arcade Mini-Games
+### Arcade Mini-games

 Each mini-game offers:

-- Difficulty choice and customization
+- Choice of difficulty and customization
 - Life and score system
 - Keyboard and touch controls
-- Individual leaderboards per user
+- Individual rankings per user

 ## 🛠️ Development